imartinezl/population-map/README.md

 ## Challenges I run into

 ## Accomplishments that I'm proud of

 ## What I learned

+First of all, I learned how to navigate public institutions open data services to find desired information.
+Sometimes this information is not prepared to be used right away, and in that sense, the preprocessing stage was crucial.

+Overall, I learned how to handle large spatial datasets and the difference between vector tiles and raster tiles.
+I spent a lot of time exploring lots of online and offline tools to convert data into vector and raster tiles.
+I found out that several services and libraries are benn recently deprecated or unmaintained.

 ## What's next

+I would like to improve the latency of the interactive visualizations.
+The dataset is large if we consider all the points, but since it is not necessary to show all the points at once, using a more robust tile server could help in this sense.

 ## How I built it